vjFaLk/GREWords/README.md

 GREWords
 ========

-This is a simple Android App that helps in testing the Vocabulary of students who are preparing for the GRE Examination.
+This is a simple (yet quite functional) Android App that helps to test the Vocabulary of students who are preparing for the GRE Examination.

-Uses Gradele build system, compile using Android Studio.
+Uses Gradle build system, compile using Android Studio.

+Features:

+> 4800+ Words

+> Display random word and it's definition

+> Smart Filter (Doesn't repeat words that are known)

+> Night Mode

+> Pronounciation

+> Search

+> Only show words starting from a specific letter

+> Lightweight (470Kb)

 Get the latest APK here : http://valmik.in/dl_files/GREApp.apk